altayaydemir/altay-dot-wtf/data/books/the-dip.md

 ### Quitting in the Dip Is Usually a Short-term Decision—and a Bad One

-Short-terim pain has more impact on most people than long-term benefits do, which is why it's so important for us to amplify the long-term benefits of not quitting.
+Short-term pain has more impact on most people than long-term benefits do, which is why it's so important for us to amplify the long-term benefits of not quitting.
 Think about the gains you'd get along the way.
 It's easier to stick out a lousy class if you can picture the graduation day.

 ### No one Quit the Boston Marathon at Mile 25